LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In these cases you should **VALIDATE** instead.
 This is because assertions are removable for performance reasons.
-If you want to modify the behavior of the default assertions, or don't want them to be removable (TigerBettle) you can create your own.
+If you want to modify the behavior of the default assertions, or don't want them to be removable (TigerBeetle) you can create your own.
 Programs that run infinitely probably don't want to exit the program on assertion failure (especially if your machine is out in space).
 Instead you would want to log it.